hkust-suscity/Electrolytic-ammonia-production-in-Europe/README.md

 # Hydrogen paper sample Github page

-This is the official code repository for the paper (cite name paper) in preparation for submission.
+This is the official code repository for the research article (cite name paper) in preparation for submission.

-In this paper we study the decarbonization of the European ammonia sector through the substitution of gray hydrogen with green hydrogen produced in-loco.
+In this article we study the decarbonization of the European ammonia sector through the substitution of gray hydrogen with green hydrogen produced in-loco.

 The model is developed using Python 3.9.12 in the JupyterLab 3.3.2 environment.